sculpin/sculpin.io/source/getstarted.md

 Now we can use Sculpin to generate static files, watch for changes, and run a local web server we can use to see the results as we work.

-    sculpin generate --watch --server
+    vendor/bin/sculpin generate --watch --server

 The `watch` flag tells Sculpin to watch the files for changes, and when changed to re-generate the site automatically. `server` launches PHP's web server which lets you see your work in progress from [localhost:8000](http://localhost:8000).
 After having run this command, a new directory, `output_dev`, will appear in your project, folder.

 Please note, the server command may crash from time to time.
-If this happens, simply re-run the command.
+This is usually as a result of in-progress or partly-saved updates that can cause unrecoverable errors.
+If this happens, simply re-run the command - this usually resolves the issue, or helps provide more information about the cause.

 ---